efeng28/efeng28.github.io/_pages/projects.md

 I registered my domain through Google Domains because of the relatively simple interface.
 I am hosting the website through GitHub pages because it is free and offers complete control over what you want to do with the website.
 It is also great for Jekyll websites.

 ### Pill Push
 We are currently looking somebody who has experience with basic graphic design for apps and websites.
-Please email me for more information.
+Please email me at [feng0198@umn.edu](mailto:feng0198@umn.edu) for more information.

 ### [National Honor Society](https://moundsviewnhs.com/)
 This was my first exposure to computer programming.
 The domain is registered through GoDaddy, and the website is hosted through Google Cloud Platform because we are using a SQL server.
 I am maintaining and constantly improving the website.